 LeRo, located next to the resort, is a service company for people with a disability.
 They can provide care by a professional nurse during your stay, but you can also rent medical equipment or adapted buses.
-It is also possible to book accessible excursions and tours including adapted transportation.
+It is also possible to book accessible excursions and tours, including adapted transportation.

 The resort has 127 accessible rooms.
 Here is a short description of each type:

 My experience is based on the premium apartment type.
 It was easy enough for me to move around in the apartment with my powerchair.
-The hired electric adjustable bed was ready to use by my arrival in the hotel.
+The hired electric adjustable bed was ready to use by my arrival at the hotel.
 The bathroom was spacious enough and equipped with an amazing (free of charge) shower chair.
-With my self-brought passive hoist, the Molift 150 smart, it was easy enough to maneuver in the apartment.
+With my own passive hoist, the Molift 150 smart, it was easy enough to maneuver in the apartment.

 Our adapted van, from the Orobus company, picked us up at the airport and brought us to the hotel.
 But it is also possible to use public transportation with your (power) wheelchair to get to your destination.